alexch/clauses/open-source-clause.md

 Open Source Clause

-**Open Source Software.**  It is understood that Consultant may, at Consultant's discretion, make use of libraries from various "Open Source" software products during the course of work.
+**Open Source Software** means publicly available software that may be utilized pursuant and subject to the terms of an "open source" or similar license, including without limitation the "Ruby License," the "MIT License," the "Apache License" and the "GNU General Public License."
+Company understands and agrees that Consultant may, at Consultant's discretion, make use of libraries from various Open Source Software products during the course of work.
 Consultant may submit back to such libraries any improvements ("patches") made to the Open Source Software during the course of work, as long as the submission of such patches violates neither the conditions in this